Reem7802/Recommendations_with_IBM/README.md

 # Libraries used:
 .
--pandas as pd
+- pandas as pd
--numpy as np
+- numpy as np
--matplotlib.pyplot as plt
+- matplotlib.pyplot as plt
--pickle

-.
+- pickle

 # Project Motivation:
 .
 The objective of the project is to build a recommendation system that suggests new articles to users based on their previous interactions with articles on the platform.

-.

 # File Description:
 .
--Recommendations_with_IBM.ipynb:contains the main code for the project
+- Recommendations_with_IBM.ipynb:contains the main code for the project

--project_tests.py:includes testing code to ensure the functions in the Recommendations_with_IBM.ipynb notebook are implemented correctly
+- project_tests.py:includes testing code to ensure the functions in the Recommendations_with_IBM.ipynb notebook are implemented correctly

 - Top_5.p , Top_10.p , Top_20.p

--User_item_matrix.p
+- User_item_matrix.p

 # Summary:
 .